 But I’d still recommend that you also make discoverable content.

-If you only make content for entertainment purposes, you’re essentially competing with other entertainment services—Netflix, Amazon prime video, movies, video series.
+If you only make content for entertainment purposes, you’re essentially competing with other entertainment services—Netflix, Amazon Prime Video, movies, and video series.

 You don’t want to compete with Netflix unless you’re truly making something unique and original.